ob3dd/Prediction-of-Product-Sales/README.md

 ## Recommendations
 - Model Performance

-    -Overall, the best model is definitely the tuned Random Forest Regressor Model.
-There was still some bias in the model, but by far it outperformed the linear regression model.
+    -Overall, ,I would recommend most outlet stores sell goods that are moving fast, like our fruits and vegetables, our snacks, household goods, frozen foods and dairy.

 ## Limitations & Next Steps
-- From this insights retailers and producers can know which ofn their goods sell best and the ones that sell less.
-They can tailor their production or marketing strategy to produce more of those goods which sell best or provide better ways to sell their lesser prodcuts to consumers more.
+- From this insights retailers and producers can know which ofn their goods sell best and the ones that sell less like I listed above.
+This could boost the outlet sales over 3000 like we saw in the graph above.
+In order for this to work it'll be needed for these outlet stores to sell more of the five goods listed above.

 ## For Further Information
 For any additional questions, please contact: